-7. Instruction to Judges.-The following instruction shall be given to the judges: "The judges, who shall sit apart during the debate, shall judge the contest as a debate voting without consultation 'affirmative' or 'negative' on the merits of arguments presented.
+7. Instruction to Judges-The following instruction shall be given to the judges: "The judges, who shall sit apart during the debate, shall judge the contest as a debate voting without consultation 'affirmative' or 'negative' on the merits of arguments presented.
 In deciding which team has done the most effective debating, the judges shall take into consideration argument and delivery in both main and rebutal speeches.
 Debates must be judged and scored as follows:

-1. Argument in main speech nt
+1. Argument in main speech 500 25 per cent

-2. Delivery ent
+Delivery

-3. Argument in rebuttal
+3. Argument in rebut tal 50 per cent

-4. Delivery nt
+Delivery